-At the time of writing there are no publicly announced proposals for dispute resolution reform.
-A designated centre for international arbitration and other forms of ADR is currently under construction, with an expected completion date in March 2022.
-How the centre will be structured, operated and run is not yet known.
+As at December 2023, there are no publicly announced proposals for dispute resolution reform.
+A designated centre for international arbitration and other forms of ADR is currently under construction; how the centre will be structured, operated and run is not yet known.